 Normally, this sort of problems happen due to using free proxies capable of planting unwanted adware or malware onto your system.
-With paid private proxies you eliminate the possibility of such intrusion altogether.
+With paid residential or datacenter proxies you eliminate the possibility of such intrusion altogether.
 Plus, you will always have access to round-the-clock tech support to resolve any issues related to proxy errors.

 We have been helping our customers with their online missions for over a decade now.
 So, we want you also to experience the joy of having a reliable proxy solution that you can rely upon.
 We supply the whole range of proxies to our customers from datacenter IPs, rotating servers to geo-targeted residential static proxies.
 Text us through the chat box below to find out how we can help you with all things proxy.

 Please read our Documentation if you have questions that are not listed below.